MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_sneaking.md

 # is_sneaking

-Tests whether the Subject is sleeping.
+Tests whether the subject is sneaking.

 ## Parameters